OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 to fulfil Linux' role as an operating system.
 This may not be entirely abstract.

+As a practical matter however, the architectural view may be the view of the system used in the conceptual phase of the system development process to document requirements on the system.
+In that phase, the properties and behaviour of the system are viewed without particular regard for its implementation.
+Note, however, that even at this stage, the specific details of its environment and the implementation of the environments elements (the hardware, for example) may be set.

 The following sections explore Linux' fundamental elements, relationships and design considerations.